Buying real estate in Medellín?

 Sources: International Living, Travels with The Big Guy, Semana

-7) New tax incentives for green buildings will drive eco-friendly residential projects development
+New tax incentives for green buildings are set to boost eco-friendly residential projects in Medellín.

-8) Sabaneta will draw more retirees with its quiet environment and lower living costs than central Medellín
+8) More retirees will move to Sabaneta for its peaceful setting and lower living costs than central Medellín

 Sabaneta is drawing retirees thanks to its peaceful vibe and lower living costs compared to bustling central Medellín.